 After creating content, be sure to let the world know that it’s there.
 Share on social media and Medium, incentivize email list sign-ups so people can receive material via email, and enable people to receive your content on their RSS feeds.
-Also, don’t forget to advertise the content on areas of your website aside from the blog page, like the “Recent Blog Posts” section of the James Publishing and Attorney Marketing website.
+Also, don’t forget to advertise the content on areas of your website aside from the blog page, like the “Recent Blog Posts” section of the James Attorney Marketing website.

 Need more leads?
 Our content development services can help.

 Take a look at our services and client samples!